Open Access Overview

 - The Budapest (February 2002), Bethesda (June 2003), and Berlin (October 2003) definitions of "open access" are the most central and influential for the OA movement.
 Sometimes I refer to them collectively, or to their common ground, as the BBB definition.

 - When we need to refer unambiguously to sub-species of OA, we can borrow terminology from the kindred movement for free and open-source software.
 Gratis OA removes price barriers alone, and libre OA removes price barriers and at least some permission barriers as well.
 Gratis OA is free of charge, but not free of copyright of licensing restrictions.
 Users must either limit themselves to fair use or seek permission to exceed it.
 Libre OA is free of charge and expressly permits uses beyond fair use.
-To adapt Richard Stallman's famous formulation (originally applied to software), gratis OA is free as in 'free beer', while libre OA is also free as in 'free speech'.
+To adapt Richard Stallman's famous formulation (originally applied to software), gratis OA is free as in beer, while libre OA is also free as in speech.

 - In addition to removing access barriers, OA should be immediate, rather than delayed, and should apply to full texts, not just abstracts or summaries.